How to Get Rid of June Bugs

 - Catch them by hand.
 Since these pests generally move slowly, it’s fairly easy to get rid of June bugs by plucking them off shrubs and dropping them into a jar of soapy water to drown them.
 Be sure to wear gloves when hunting June bugs.
 Although they don’t bite, some species have sharp spikes on their legs that can scratch.

 - Make a natural insecticide.
 Kill Japanese beetles and other June bugs with a safe, do-it-yourself insecticide.
-Mix four cloves of minced garlic with one tablespoon of mineral oil and let sit overnight.
+Mix four cloves of minced garlic with one tablespoon of mineral oil and let it sit overnight.
 Then strain out the garlic bits, add the garlic oil to a pint of water, and mix in one teaspoon of mild liquid dish soap.
 Put two tablespoons of this concentrate into a pint spray bottle, fill with plain water, and spray directly onto June bugs and any plants showing evidence of their munching.

 - Attract predators.
 Many insect-eating birds, toads, and snakes enjoy a good meal of June bugs.
 Encourage these visitors by providing water—a birdbath for birds, a shallow dish of water for toads and snakes—as well as safe spots for your foraging friends to hide when necessary.
 Birds appreciate the cover of shrubs and trees, while toads and snakes prefer a damp, cool, shady spot to hide in the heat of the day.
 Attract these helpful amphibians and reptiles to your garden by building them a simple home.
-Place an overturned terracotta pot in the garden and prop up one side with a stick or rock to create an opening for an entrance.
+Place an overturned terra-cotta pot in the garden and prop up one side with a stick or rock to create an opening for an entrance.

 - Try a commercial insecticide.
 If natural methods fail, there are insecticides that kill adult June bugs, along with most other destructive garden pests.
 As these products can be harmful to humans and pets, it’s best to try natural methods before resorting to them.

 While adult June bugs can wreak havoc on roses and other shrubs during their brief summer fling, it’s the grubs that will get your grass.
-Lose the larvae with the following methods.
+Lose the larvae with the following methods:

 - Don’t mow too low.
 Female June bugs like to lay their eggs in short grass, so you can discourage them by not mowing your lawn too short.
 Keep the grass at least three inches tall during their early-to-mid-summer active season.